rbooska/rbooska.github.io/_posts/2023-04-16-alternative-registry-functions.md

 ---
-title: Personnal Windows Study
+title: Alternative to ADVAPI32.dll registry functions
 categories: [programming, win32 , study]
 tags: [lowlevel]
 ---

-# Alternative to ADVAPI32.dll registry functions

 Hello folks !

 One days i've waking up with the idea to write up somes of my studies on Windows.

-This article is not intended for a specific audience.

-and that's what I'm going to do, starting with the desire to test the registry functions present in the ntdll library in alternative to advapi32.dll
+Let's start testing the registry functions present in the ntdll library.
+It's can be a solid alternative to advapi32.dll usage.

 The goal is to respect somes rules.
 We're going to follow these:
 - Dynamic call NT functions
   - using dynamic low level ntdll calls
 - Reimplement all needed functions
-  - including somes win32 functions
+  - **_strcmp()**
+  - **towlower()**
+  - **wcsicmp()**
-- The less dependencies possible
+- Be the less dependencies possible
-- Code in C (i've don't disable CRT but i don't gonna use it)
+- Code in C (**CRT** not disabled but don't gone use it)

 ___

 ## Dynamic api call on windows

-Lets beginning with the classic GetProcAddress function reimplementation needed for getting a function pointer here for our NT functions.
+Lets beginning with the classic **GetProcAddress** function reimplementation needed for getting a function pointer here for our NT functions.

 ```c
 // string comparaison